 Genomic breeding methods are not given a chance to prove themselves

-Modern genomic breeding methods are legally classified as genetic engineering – and are therefore effectively blocked in the EU to this day.
-Yet for decades we have been eating genetically modified plants, just under the label of 'classical mutagenesis.'
-The new, more precise methods are regulated more strictly than the old ones, even though they are considered scientifically safer.
+Modern genomic breeding methods are legally classified as genetic engineering – and are therefore still effectively blocked.
+Yet we have been eating genetically modified plants for decades, just under the label of “classical mutagenesis.”
+The new, more precise techniques are regulated more strictly than the old ones, even though they are considered safer from a scientific perspective.
 A contradiction that urgently needs to be corrected.
+The EU is setting a good example.

 Thursday, December 4, 2025